|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 We must distinguish the date of the source lecture (the lecture that some auditor attended and recorded in his notes) and the date that the notes themselves were prepared.

 The notes were prepared either concurrently with the source lecture or sometime after, and they were sometimes written at different times — for instance, the main body might be written at the time of the source lectures, with marginalia added years later, or a set of notes might be brought to a lecture (thus, with content from one or more previous source-lectures) and marginalia added from the current set of lectures.

-Often exact dates are not possible, and the best that can be managed is to assign a terminus a quo (the earliest possible date) and/or a terminus ad quem (the latest possible date).
+Often exact dates are not possible, and the best that can be managed is to assign a terminus a quo (or terminus post quem; the earliest possible date) and/or a terminus ad quem (or terminus ante quem; the latest possible date).

 Many of the notes come with dates already written on their title page or at the end, but these must always be viewed with caution, and with a sense of how these notes were used in their day.
 Assuming the date was not miswritten, they provide an initial terminus ante quem, but without further investigation, one should not assume that they indicate the source-lecture, as they might instead refer to when a copy was completed or begun, or when a text was purchased or received; or it might be a date that a later user of the notes speculated was the date of the source-lecture.
-In other words, such dates written on the sets of notes occasionally refer to the date of composition, but often they can serve as nothing more than a terminus ad quem for some or all of that set of notes.
+In other words, such dates written on the sets of notes occasionally refer to the date of composition.

 The dating of these notes is often much more problematic than many earlier scholars have believed.
 Resources for dating the notes include the published catalogs of lectures (which provide fairly good evidence of when Kant lectured on various topics), internal clues (e.g., references to some current publication or event, like Lavoisier’s work on oxygen, or to a view Kant expressed in an earlier publication), and stylometric analysis (e.g., noting the relative frequencies of certain words or phrases) that allows a dating of the texts relative to each other (this last method has been greatly enhanced by the work of Norbert Hinske and his colleagues at Trier).